 The time I spend outside, trying to understand the place, and doing all the non-photography pre-work.
 That’s what really counts and hopefully transfers into the eventual outcome — your image.

-This is no perfect workflow, no secret key to a creating an amazing photograph but rather a set of things I learned to do on a photography location.
+This is no perfect workflow, no secret key to creating an amazing photograph but rather a set of things I learned to do on a photography location.
 Things that might help you develop your own on-location process.

 *Disclosure: This article contains affiliate links.
 If you use these links to purchase any item, I will get a small percentage which helps support my work at no extra cost for you.
 Any recommendations on this website represent my honest opinion.